AbhiMan1601/mev-research/FRP-template.md

 ---
 id: <leave blank -- will be assigned by reviewers>
-title: <proposal title>
+title: On Sybil Proofness of AUCIL (Auction Based Inclusion List)
-team: <team that will carry out the proposal, with a designated lead>
+team: Abhimanyu Nag (University of Alberta) [lead], Sarisht Wadhwa (Duke University)
-created: <date created on, in yyyy-mm-dd format>
+created: 2025-12-03 <date created on, in yyyy-mm-dd format>
 ---

 # Flashbots Research Proposal Template